ChimeraTK/DeviceAccess/doc/change-requests/CR-004-data-consistency-keys-in-double-buffered-registers.md

 ## Specifications

-Affected components: only the double-buffering/data-consistency tests and a new map file.
+Affected components: the double-buffering/data-consistency tests and the re-used JMAP file `tests/muxedDataAccessor.jmap`, which gains two scalar key registers.
 Production code is unchanged unless a test uncovers a defect.

-- Add a new JMAP file for the test (e.g. `tests/dblDataConsistencyKey.jmap`) providing two interrupt-driven async domains:

-  - Domain A (basic case): a plain, non-double-buffered key register (a single 32-bit word) and a double-buffered data register, both with the same interrupt id.
-The data register has `doubleBuffering` configured (secondary buffer address, enable register, inactive-buffer register, index) and `triggeredByInterrupt` set to that interrupt id.
-  - Domain B (correlated case): a double-buffered key register and a double-buffered data register with their own buffer addresses, but both referencing the same enable register and inactive-buffer register (and the same index), so both resolve to one shared control state in the backend's `_doubleBufferMutexMap` and swap together.
-Each carries `triggeredByInterrupt` for its own interrupt id.
-  - Shared by both domains: the two double-buffer control registers (enable and inactive buffer id), single 32-bit words each.
+- Reuse `tests/muxedDataAccessor.jmap` instead of adding a new map file.
+Its register `TEST.DBLASYNC` (double-buffered, `triggeredByInterrupt: [7]`) and the control registers `TEST.DOUBLE_BUF.ENA` and `TEST.DOUBLE_BUF.INACTIVE_BUF_ID` already provide the data register and the double-buffer control state; the channel slice `TEST/DBLASYNC.1` is already driven through the dummy backend in `testNumericAddressedBackendUnified`.
+- Add two scalar key registers (single 32-bit words) to that map only:

+  - `TEST.KEY`, a plain register with `triggeredByInterrupt: [7]`, for the basic case (non-double-buffered key).
+  - `TEST.KEYDB`, a double-buffered register whose `doubleBuffering` references the same `TEST.DOUBLE_BUF.ENA`, `TEST.DOUBLE_BUF.INACTIVE_BUF_ID` and
+    index 0 as `TEST.DBLASYNC`, so it resolves to the same shared control state in the backend's `_doubleBufferMutexMap` and its buffer swap is correlated with the data register.
+It has its own primary and secondary buffer addresses, distinct from the data buffers.
+- The key registers must be scalar: the key accessor is a `ScalarRegisterAccessor<uint64_t>` (`TriggeredPollDistributor.h`), and only element (0,0) is used to build the `DataConsistencyKey`.
+A wider register would silently read only its first element, so the key must be a single word.
-- Extend `tests/executables_src/testDataConsistencyRealm.cpp` (or a dedicated
-  new test executable) with a test case per domain that opens the backend with a CDD whose `DataConsistencyKeys` parameter maps the respective key register to a realm, then drives the firmware side through the dummy backend: write the key value and the data into the buffers the firmware will expose, set the inactive buffer id so key and data swap together to the freshly written buffers, and raise the interrupt.
+- Extend `tests/executables_src/testDataConsistencyRealm.cpp` with a test case per configuration that opens the backend with a CDD whose `DataConsistencyKeys` parameter maps `TEST.KEY` (basic) or `TEST.KEYDB` (correlated) to a realm, then drives the firmware side through the dummy
+  backend: write the key value and the data into the freshly written buffers, set the inactive buffer id, and raise the interrupt.
 - The tests subscribe to the data register with `wait_for_new_data` and drive both buffers with different values, so delivering the wrong buffer or a mismatched key/data pair would fail the check.
 They verify the delivered `VersionNumber` equals the realm version of the key value read together with the data, iterate over both buffer indices, and cover the repeated-key and backward-key cases from the Requirements.
+For the correlated case, key and data swap together on the single inactive-buffer id of the shared control state.
 - For the correlated case, an inconsistency between the key and the data accessor would point at the shared-control handshake in `DoubleBufferAccessor` (neither of the two sharing accessors writes the